 - Policy CD 1.1 Respect for the Landscape.
-Encourage new development to respect and respond to the natural topography of San Mateo. - Policy CD 1.2 Preservation of Natural Views.
+Encourage new development to respect and respond to the - natural topography of San Mateo.

+Policy CD 1.2 Preservation of Natural Views.
+Preserve and enhance to the extent feasible publicly ac- - Policy CD 1.2 Preservation of Natural Views.
 Preserve and enhance, to the extent feasible, publicly accessible views to the undeveloped foothills and the San Francisco Bay through the design of new development. - Policy CD 1.3 Scenic Corridors.
 Require new development adjacent to designated scenic corridors within San Mateo County's General Plan to protect and enhance the visual character of these corridors. - GOAL CD-2 Minimize the impact of hillside development on the natural environment and public safety.